alkaforsikring/Alka.SwaggerHelper/README.md

 ## SwaggerDefaultValues

 This functionality enables you to
-* document arguments
+* Document arguments
-* provide default values to the swagger ui
+* Provide default values to the swagger ui

+Further more, the framework supports
+* Multiversioning using `Microsoft.AspNet.WebApi.Versioning.ApiExplorer`
+* Validation of parameter specifications

 ### 1. Getting started